-Funds interdisciplinary research to develop rapid, affordable, and minimally invasive diagnostics for antibiotic-resistant lower respiratory tract infections, aiming for global and low-resource deployment.
+Funds interdisciplinary research to develop rapid, affordable, and minimally invasive diagnostics for lower respiratory tract infections, with a strong focus on antimicrobial resistance.

 Funder: Novo Nordisk Foundation